Resonate Recordings

 The addition of music is simple but can easily move your show from good to great and help make your podcast more meaningful.

-There are many options in choosing free music for podcasts so you can worry more about creating quality content than the price tag attached to adding quality sound.
+There are many options in choosing free music for podcasts, so a price tag is not attached to adding quality sound.

 How to Use Music in Your Podcast

-There are often multiple occurrences of music in the duration of a podcast episode and it all serves a purpose.
+There are often multiple occurrences of music in the duration of a podcast episode and each serves a purpose.

-Outro music provides comparable benefit.
-It is used at the end of your show as a smooth conclusion.
+Outro music has similar benefits.
+It can bring the show to a smooth conclusion.
 Rather than abruptly ending the show, music can help fade the listener out.
-Additionally, it ensures they leave your podcast feeling a certain way, based on the mood of your chosen music.

 Sound Beds

-Now it is important to note that adding tunes into the life of your podcast is meant to strengthen your content, not distract from it.
-Be sure to select music that won’t overpower or mislead your audience.
+Now it is important to note that adding tunes into a podcast is meant to strengthen the content, not distract from it.
+Be sure to select music that won’t overwhelm or mislead the audience.

 Music Copyright 101

-If you’re unsure about the specific rules on music that you hope to use on your podcast, you may want to reach out to a legal professional for guidance.
-Our team would be happy to assist you!
+If unsure about the specific rules on music to use on a podcast, podcasters should reach out to a legal professional for guidance.
+Resonate’s team can connect podcasters with such legal counsel!

-There are 2 main types of music that are safe to use for your podcast (but we’ll include a 3rd category as well):
+There are two main types of music that are safe to use for a podcast (but we’ll include a third category as well):

 Creative Commons